llayer/cmsopen/aod2nano/README.md

 ## Preselection
 After the NanoAOD production the NanoAOD can be further skimmed by using the scripts in the folder "preselection".
+The script 'pre_sel.py' can be used for a preselection of the analyzed events, while the script pre_trigger.py can be used to preselect events for the trigger measurement.
+The selected events can be merged with the script merge.py.